 The older you get, the more stressful (and less fun) holidays seem to get.
 Instead of waking up early and excited to see what gifts were left by the Easter Bunny the night before, you may be dreading having to peel yourself out of bed early on a Sunday morning.
 Growing up sucks sometimes, especially around usual kid-centric holidays.
 So what about Easter activities for adults?
 Kids aren't the only ones who can have an egg hunt.

-And while this year's Easter may be a little different due to social distancing guidelines, if you live with kids or other family members, you'll probably still be responsible for cooking and cleaning — even if it is for less people than usual.
+And while this year's Easter may be a little different due to the pandemic and social-distancing guidelines, if you live with friends, a partner, or family members, you'll probably still be responsible for cooking and cleaning — even if it is for less people than usual.

 1. Adult Egg Hunt

 Remember how excited you were when you found the last hidden Easter egg during the hunt?
 Imagine how much better that feeling would be if the last egg actually had alcohol inside.
 Take these simple steps to throw the perfect grown-up egg hunt, or more simply fill Easter eggs with nips and hide them around the house for your family members to find.
 Though you may not have many people to play with, this can still be a fun activity.

 If you want to do an Easter egg hunt for adults, but don't want it to be alcohol-related, go for every grown-up's next favorite thing: a chance to win money.
 Have everyone get a plastic egg or two with a scratch ticket inside, and then hide them all around for your family members (or quarantine Pod) to find.
 It's an inexpensive way to spread cash around, and if you're lucky, someone will win big and share the love.